MURDOCK Study Leadership

 Brooke Heidenfelder, Ph.D.

-Ms. Selina Baker joined the MURDOCK Study in June 2011 as a Staff Assistant for the Kannapolis office of the Duke Translational Medicine Institute and MURDOCK Study.
-Prior to joining the Kannapolis-based MURDOCK Study team, Ms. Baker worked with Novant Health at the Steele Creek Family Practice as a Medical Records Coordinator.
+Ms. Baker joined the Duke CTSI TransPop team in June 2011 as a Staff Assistant for the Kannapolis office.
+Prior to joining Duke, she worked at a family medicine practice as a medical records coordinator.
 Originally from upstate New York, Ms. Baker now resides in Kannapolis.
-She started her career in a variety of operations positions for First Charter Bank and Oswego County Savings Bank.
+She started her career in a variety of operations positions in the banking industry.

 Mary Lou Perry

-A Kannapolis native, Ms. Perry worked for the Duke University Health System for seven years in Duke Home Care and Hospice prior to joining the MURDOCK Study team.
+Ms. Perry supports the Duke CTSI TransPop team as staff assistant.
+A Kannapolis native, she worked for the Duke University Health System for seven years in Duke Home Care and Hospice prior to joining Duke CTSI.

 Clinical Research Specialist, Senior

-Mrs. Debbie Meylor joined the MURDOCK Study team in February 2012 as a Clinical Trials Assistant.
-She supports several cohort studies including memory and cognitive health and physical performance/healthy aging.
-Mrs. Meylor also brings skills in phlebotomy and sample collection, as well as bilingual abilities allowing her to work both with Spanish-speaking and English-speaking participants.
+Ms. Debbie Meylor joined the Duke CTSI TransPop team in February 2012.
+She supports several cohort studies.
+Ms. Meylor also brings skills in phlebotomy and sample collection, as well as bilingual abilities allowing her to work both with Spanish-speaking and English-speaking participants.

-A native of Puerto Rico, Mrs. Meylor relocated to New York at an early age.
-After graduation, she had the opportunity to work at Quest Diagnostics as a specimen technician and soon became interested in medicine and helping others.
-She returned to school, trained in phlebotomy and learned about the MURDOCK Study through her friend and colleague, Perla Nunes.
+A native of Puerto Rico, she relocated to New York at an early age.
+After graduation, she had the opportunity to work as a specimen technician and soon became interested in medicine and helping others.
+She returned to school, trained in phlebotomy and learned about Duke’s work in Kannapolis.

-Mrs. Meylor appreciates working for the MURDOCK Study because it gives her an opportunity to serve the community and work toward a healthier future for all.
-She enjoys spending time with her two children, Genesis and Christian, and helping youth in her church.
+Mrs. Meylor appreciates working for the TransPop team because it gives her an opportunity to serve the community and work toward a healthier future for all.
+She enjoys spending time with her two children and helping youth in her church.